mariuswatz/ITP2013Parametric/README.md

 # ITP, NYU Fall 2013: Parametric Design for Digital Fabrication

 Class for NYU ITP, Fall 2013.
-Instructor is [Marius Watz](http://mariuswatz.com).
+Instructor is [Marius Watz](http://mariuswatz.com).<br />
-See the Code & Form blog for a detailed description](http://workshop.evolutionzone.com/itp-2013-parametric-design-for-digital-fabrication/)
+See the Code & Form blog for a [detailed description](http://workshop.evolutionzone.com/itp-2013-parametric-design-for-digital-fabrication/)<br />
-Contact e-mail: marius at mariuswatz dot com
+Contact e-mail: marius at mariuswatz dot com<br />
 Class hours: Mondays 6:00pm – 8:55pm

 ## October 30

 Added source folder "src-itp-sketches".
 It contains miscellaneous code demos and ModelbuilderMk2 tutorials demonstrated in the Parametric Design class at ITP.
+I've added some examples to the

 ## October 20